 Weeds in Cochrane

 We know your garden is your pride and joy.
 Town parks and public spaces are ours.
 That’s why the Town of Cochrane is working so hard to protect our parks and open spaces from invasive species.
-Check out the province’s Weed Control Act online (includes pictures) and the Alberta Invasive Species Council for details on controlling noxious weeds and destroying prohibited weeds on your property.
+Check out the province’s Weed Control Act online and the Alberta Invasive Species Council for details on controlling noxious weeds and destroying prohibited weeds on your property.